ibrahim0moakkit/Full-Adder-layout/README.md

-# Full adder layout and simulation using Electric EDA
+# Full adder layout and simulation using Electric EDA and LTspice